 Chapters in books

-This page contains details of seven chapters which Tony Eaude has contributed to books.
+This page contains details of chapters which Tony Eaude has contributed to books.

 'Building the foundations of global citizenship in young children' was published in 'Re-Enchanting Education and Spiritual Wellbeing: Fostering Belonging and Meaning-Making for Global Citizens' by Routledge in 2018.